Visi0ncore/OmniLens/dashboard/WORKFLOW_PERSISTENCE_CHANGES.md

 - Kept utility functions for name cleaning and repository validation

 **File: `lib/github.ts`**
-- Removed categorization imports and logic
+- Removed complex workflow categorization imports and logic
-- Simplified `getLatestWorkflowRuns()` to work without categorization
+- Simplified `getLatestWorkflowRuns()` to work with all workflows uniformly
 - Updated `calculateOverviewData()` to work with all workflows
-- Removed filtering based on configured workflows
+- Removed filtering based on workflow categories

 ### 5. Frontend Updates